Edwardmurithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir >> a script that creates a directory called my_dir with permissions 751 in the working directory.

+chgrp school hello >> script that changes the group owner to school for the file hello

+chown -hr vincent:staff . >>  script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

+chown -h vincent:staff _hello >>  script that changes the owner and the group owner of _hello to vincent and staff respectively.

+	>> The file _hello is in the working directory
+	>> The file _hello is a symbolic link

+chown --from=guillaume betty hello >> script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+telnet towel.blinkenlights.nl  >>  script that will play the StarWars IV episode in the terminal.